smileBeda/Object-Relationships/README.md

 `kts_get_object_relationship_ids()` takes the first three of the above arguments and enables searching for the matching IDs of a specific object type when both that object type and the related object's ID and object type are known.
 It returns an array of IDs.

+There is a filter, `recognized_relationship_objects`, that makes it possible to modify the list of objects that may be related using this table.
+There are also action hooks, `added_object_relationship`, `pre_delete_object_relationship`, and `deleted_object_relationship`, whose roles should be self-explanatory.

 There are probably many ways in which this plugin can be improved.
 (The addition of a relationship meta table, with associated helper functions, is an obvious example.)
 Pull requests are welcome.